 Periodic maintenance fees, renewal fees, annuity fees and various other government fees on patents and/or patent applications will be due to be paid to the USPTO and other foreign patent agencies in several stages over the lifetime of our patents and patent applications.
 The USPTO and various foreign national or international patent agencies require compliance with a number of procedural, documentary, fee payment, and other similar provisions during the patent application process.
 While an inadvertent lapse can in many cases be cured by payment of a late fee or by other means in accordance with the applicable rules, there are situations in which noncompliance can result in abandonment or lapse of the patent or patent application, resulting in partial or complete loss of patent rights in the relevant jurisdiction.
 Noncompliance events that could result in abandonment or lapse of patent rights include, but are not limited to, failure to timely file national and regional stage patent applications based on our international patent application, failure to respond to official actions within prescribed time limits, non-payment of fees, and failure to properly legalize and submit formal documents.
 We employ reputable law firms and other professionals to help us comply with these provisions.
-In many cases, an inadvertent lapse can be cured by payment of a late fee or by other means in accordance with the application, resulting in partial or complete loss of patent rights in abandonment or lapse of a patent or patent application, fuer provisions.
-In many cases, an inadvertent lapse can be cured by payment of a late fee or by other means in accordance with the application is which noncompliance can result in abandonment or lapse of a patent or patent application, resulting in partial or complete loss of patent rights in the relevant jurisdiction.
+In many cases, an inadvertent lapse can be cured by payment of a late fee or by other means in accordance with the applicable rules.
+However, there are situations in which noncompliance can result in abandonment or lapse of a patent application, resulting in partial or complete loss of patent rights in the relevant jurisdiction.
 If such an event were to occur, it could have a material adverse effect on our business.
-If we or any of our licensors fail to maintain the patents and patent applications coveri
+If we or any of our licensors fail to maintain the patents and patent applications covering LNZ100 or any future product candidate, our competitors may be able to enter the market, which would have an adverse effect on our business, including Europe, and cannot guarantee that we will obtain patent coverage in such markets that cover LNZ100 or any future product candidate.